 - a.
 NSW SES will perform flood rescue, where training and equipment is suitable and where a risk assessment has indicated that the risk to rescuers is acceptable. - b.
-Flood rescue operations will be conducted in accordance with the State Rescue Board NSW State Rescue Policy which sets out the framework, governance, responsibilities, and requirements for the management and conduct of flood rescue in NSW. - c.
+Flood rescue operations will be conducted in accordance with the State Rescue Board Land Rescue Policy and the NSW State Rescue Board Flood Rescue Policy which sets out the framework, governance, responsibilities and requirements for the management and conduct of flood rescue in NSW. - c.
 NSW SES may request other supporting emergency services to undertake flood rescues on behalf of the NSW SES.
-Agencies must be authorized /accredited to undertake flood rescue operations in accordance with State Rescue Board requirements, as prescribed by NSW SES.
+Agencies must be authorised/accredited to undertake flood rescue operations in accordance with State Rescue Board requirements, as prescribed by NSW SES.
 Supporting emergency services must supply information regarding rescues performed to the NSW SES.
-Notification arrangements with NSW Police Force are outlined in the State Rescue Board NSW State Rescue Policy; and - d.
-Rescue agencies will conduct rescue of domestic small and large animals as per the State Rescue Board NSW State Rescue Policy (and may include Large Animal Rescue of family horses and cows at a residence or property).
+Notification arrangements with NSW Police Force are outlined in the NSW State Rescue Board Flood Rescue Policy; and - d.
+Rescue agencies will conduct rescue of domestic small and large animals as per the State Rescue Board Land Rescue Policy (and may include Large Animal Rescue of family horses and cows at a residence or property).
 The rescue of livestock (which includes commercial animals found on farming and breeding enterprises) will be coordinated through Animal and Agriculture Services Functional Area.